Our School at a Glance

 - Pre-Primary (ages 2-3): 1 classroom of up to 12 students per day in our Acorn Room with one Head Teacher and one Assistant Teacher.
-Up to 16 students may be in the Acorn program as some children attend 3 days or mornings per week
+Some children attend mornings until noon, while some stay until 3pm.

-- Lower Elementary (ages 6-9): 2 classrooms of up to 24 students in our Bay Laurel and Redwood rooms, each with one Head Teacher and one Assistant Teacher
+- Lower Elementary (ages 6-9): 2 classrooms of up to 22 students in our Bay Laurel and Redwood rooms, each with one Head Teacher and one Assistant Teacher.

-- Upper Elementary (ages 9-12): 1 classroom of up to 40 students in our Willow House Room with two Head Teachers and one/two Assistant Teachers
+- Upper Elementary (ages 9-12): 2 classrooms of up to 22 students with one Head Teacher and one Assistant Teacher.

 - Also on staff are Specialists in Art, Gardening, Movement, Musi